aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ## **Manage Paragraph's Font Properties**

 Presentations usually contain both text and images.
 The text can be formatted in a various ways, either to highlight specific sections and words, or to conform with corporate styles.
 Text formatting helps users vary the look and feel of the presentation content.
-This article shows how to use Aspose.Slides for Java to configure the font properties of paragraphs of text on slides.
-To manage font properties of a paragraph using Aspose.Slides for Java:
+This article shows how to use Aspose.Slides for Node.js via Java to configure the font properties of paragraphs of text on slides.
+To manage font properties of a paragraph using Aspose.Slides for Node.js via Java:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 1. Obtain a slide's reference by using its index.